-Rosario Marroquin-Flores, a Ph.D. student in the School of Biological Sciences, established an unofficial chapter of the national Society for Advancing Chicanos/Hispanics & Native Americans in Science (SACNAS) last February at Illinois State.
+Rosario Marroquin-Flores, a Ph.D. student in the School of Biological Sciences, established an unofficial chapter of the national Society for Advancing Chicanos/Hispanics & Native Americans in Science (SACNAS) in February 2019 at Illinois State.
 SACNAS is an inclusive organization open to all students.

-SACNAS ISU is also creating a journal spotlighting students who have published research in peer-reviewed journals.
-The publication will highlight the selected students and offer a synopsis of their research.
-Marroquin-Flores is working with SACNAS members Pooja Kadaba Ranganath and Eric Walsh to compile and edit the journal entries.
+SACNAS ISU has also created a journal, SACNAS Research Spotlight, spotlighting students who have published research in peer-reviewed journals.
+The publication highlights the selected students and offers a synopsis of their research.
+Marroquin-Flores has worked with SACNAS members Pooja Kadaba Ranganath and Eric Walsh to compile and edit the journal entries.

 “Science publications are typically a very insular project, where scientists are the only ones who are reading other scientists’ writings and peer-reviewed publications,” said Walsh, a master’s student in the School of Biological Sciences.
 “So we have this idea of not only taking students’ research and making it digestible, and communicating to everyone, but also giving students their 15 minutes of fame, so to speak, for what it is that they’ve done for all their hard work.”

 Kadaba Ranganath and Marroquin-Flores have been using resources like Arizona State University’s Ask a Biologist program to train themselves how to translate complex scientific research into writing that is easy to understand.

 “I mean, if you cannot communicate what you do in lay terms, probably you just don’t understand it well enough,” said Kadaba Ranganath, a Ph.D. student in the School of Biological Sciences.
 “The Ask a Biologist template forces you to think more about your research and to tell readers, in like two sentences, what you actually do.”